-And starting with the 2017 plan year, the exchange could also select a new plan for you, if your carrier is leaving the exchange altogether (details on the changes for 2017 are in the Notice of Benefit and Payment Parameters for 2017).
+And starting with the 2017 plan year, the exchange can also select a new plan for you, if your carrier is leaving the exchange altogether (details on the changes that took effect for 2017 — and later years — are in the Notice of Benefit and Payment Parameters for 2017).

 When your plan is phased out